sonic-net/DASH/dash-pipeline/README-dash-docker.md

 * The order of these triggers is not sequential, they can be triggered in parallel depending upon what changed.
 For example, pushing a change to a Dockerfile's tag definition (any file named `DOCKER_XXX_IMG.env` under [dockerfiles/](dockerfiles/)) will initiate building and publishing the Docker image *and* trigger a new run of the main dash-pipeline CI action ([dash-bmv2-ci.yml](../.github/workflows/dash-bmv2-ci.yml))
 * A make target requiring a new Docker image version might run before the new image has been built and published to ACR.

-The net result is that a CI build or test step might initially fail after a Git pull request or merge, because it depends on a new Docker image which is also being built simultaneoulsy and not published yet.
+The net result is that a CI build or test step might initially fail after a Git pull request or merge, because it depends on a new Docker image which is also being built simultaneously and not published yet.
 Furthermore, some Docker images depend upon base docker images (`FROM` clause), which also might not yet be published at the time the derived image's build begins.
 Fortunately this can be remedied with a manual re-run of the failed jobs in the Git Actions page of your project.
 We'll explain everything ahead.

 ## Separate CI scripts for forks vs. main repo
 As explained above, credentials are required to push docker images to ACR.
-Therefore, two different CI scripts exist for each dockerfile.
+Therefore, two different CI scripts exist for each Dockerfile.
 Each Docker CI script has two variants, and `dash-xxx-docker-acr.yml`.
 The first variant only builds the docker image to catch regressions.
 The second variant also publishes to ACR.
 * Forked projects (forks of `Azure/DASH`) will execute a build of any changed Dockerfile to verify correctness, but will not attempt to publish.
 * Non-forked projects (branches of `Azure/DASH`) will execute a docker build and publish the images to ACR.

 Conditionals are used in the CI jobs to gate their execution.

-For example, this snippet containinf an `if:` clause ensures we only push an image if we are running in the context of the `Azure/DASH` project (any branch), not in a fork.
+For example, this snippet containing an `if:` clause ensures we only push an image if we are running in the context of the `Azure/DASH` project (any branch), not in a fork.
 Similary, the same expression but with the `!=` operator, is used in CI action scripts which should only run in a fork, *not* the main repo.
 ```
 jobs:
   build: